-FYI aims to solve this problem.
-After you’ve added the services, you’ve used to the service (and installed an app on your computer) you can search across all of them quickly from the FYI website.
+Nira aims to solve this problem.
+After you’ve added the services you’ve used to the service (and installed an app on your computer), you can search across all of them quickly from the Nira website.

-For people with multiple cloud storage accounts or apps like Trello, Github, or Asana, FYI’s global search can be a huge timesaver.
+For people with multiple cloud storage accounts or apps like Trello, Github, or Asana, Nira’s global search can be a huge timesaver.

-Go into almost any office and chances are you’ll see at least one whiteboard.
-Their ability to gather a group of people’s ideas and thoughts onto a shared, public space is invaluable.
+Go into almost any office, and chances are you’ll see at least one whiteboard.
+Their ability to gather a group of people’s ideas and thoughts into a shared public space is invaluable.
 How to replicate their benefits for remote workers and distributed teams is a challenge many companies face.

-Enter RealtimeBoard.
+Enter Miro.
 This online whiteboard platform has continually improved and added new features since its debut in 2011.

-In addition to basic whiteboard features like drawing, text, and sticky notes, RealtimeBoard also boasts mindmapping, charts, embeddable media, and a ton more.
+Besides basic whiteboard features like drawing, text, and sticky notes, Miro also boasts mind mapping, charts, embeddable media, and a ton more.

 For example, if you’re working on a project, such as creating a brand identity for a new business, you’ll need to collaborate with your co-founders and likely with your designer.
-Collaborating by email is tough and you’ll end up loosing a lot of time and information.
-That’s where products like RealtimeBoard are really useful.
+Collaborating by email is tough, and you’ll end up losing a lot of time and information.
+That’s where products like Miro are beneficial.